 A usability evaluation’s findings are so valuable because they are the observed experience of people using a product for its intended purpose.
 Fixing barriers encountered by people helps you create a more usable, effective product.

 In the final post in this series, we’ll reflect on the user experience process and its role in an organization’s digital accessibility strategy.
-We’ll also consider some of the other parts of an accessibility strategy that need to be in place to produce great accessible digital experiences while minimising risks associated with inaccessibility.
+We’ll also consider some of the other parts of an accessibility strategy that need to be in place to produce great accessible digital experiences while minimizing risks associated with inaccessibility.

 This article is one of a series of introductory articles explaining the importance of user experience (UX) to digital accessibility strategy and practice.
 Read all posts in the series: